APImetrics/APIm-CLI/docs/org.md

 ### `apimetrics org roles`

-List all roles within the Organization.
+List all roles within the Organization. **Organisation IDs** can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings).

 ```
 USAGE